damies13/rfswarm/Doc/configuration_files_manager.md

 scenariodir = C:\rfswarm\venv\Lib\site-packages\rfswarm_manager
 ```

-#### Scenario File
+#### Manager Scenario File
-This scenario file setting specifies the path to the scenario file which will be opened in the Manager at the opening.
+The scenario file setting specifies the path to the scenario file which will be opened in the Manager at the opening of the application.
 ```ini
 scenariofile = C:\rfswarm\venv\Lib\site-packages\rfswarm_manager\this-is-my-scenario.rfs
 ```